daily-co/daily-js/README.md

 #### `startScreenShare()`

 Starts a screen share from the local participant.
-If there is no meeting, or this is not a browser that supports screen sharing, this method does nothing.
+If there is no meeting, or this is not a browser that supports screen sharing, or `enable_screenshare` is set to false for either the room or the meeting token, this method does nothing.

 There's no way to know if the user ignores or cancels the browser's screen share confirmation dialog.